WellPoint cuts forecast as quarterly profit misses view

-(Reuters) - WellPoint Inc’s WLP.N quarterly profit missed analysts’ estimates and the health insurer cut its full-year profit forecast on Wednesday on rising medical costs and lower membership, sending its shares and those of its rivals down sharply.
+(Reuters) - WellPoint Inc’s WLP.N quarterly profit missed Wall Street’s estimate and the health insurer cut its full-year profit forecast on rising medical costs and lower membership, sending its shares and those of rivals down sharply.

-WellPoint executives said they were refusing to cut prices that could hurt profit margins in the face of competitive pressure among health plans, leading to lower enrollment.
+WellPoint executives said they were refusing to cut prices that could hurt profit margins in the face of tougher competitive pressure among health plans, leading to declining enrollment.

 “We are disappointed with the need to lower our guidance, but believe it is the right action to take, given the challenging marketplace we see,” Chief Executive Officer Angela Braly told analysts on a conference call.

-Shares of WellPoint, the second-largest U.S. health insurer by market value, tumbled as much as 12.8 percent in morning trading to $53.56, its lowest since late 2010.
-By midday, it was down 11.8 percent at $54.17.
-Shares of rivals UnitedHealth Group Inc (UNH.N) and Aetna Inc (AET.N) were both down more than 4 percent on the New York Stock Exchange.
+Shares of WellPoint, the second-largest U.S. health insurer by market value, tumbled as much as 12.4 percent to $53.82, the lowest point since late 2010.
+Shares of rivals UnitedHealth Group Inc (UNH.N) and Aetna Inc (AET.N) were down about 6 percent and 5 percent, respectively, in morning trading.

-“They hit on two things that give you pause, and that is the intensifying competition and rising medical costs,” Jefferies & Co analyst David Windley said.
-“That’s what is trashing the stocks.
-Those are two pretty central things to the profitability trends for managed care companies.”

-Several analysts said it was particularly discouraging that WellPoint was cutting its forecast after backing it only a couple of weeks ago, when it announced its $4.5 billion acquisition of Medicaid specialist Amerigroup Inc AGP.N.
+Several analysts said it was particularly discouraging that WellPoint was cutting its forecast only after backing it a couple weeks ago, when it announced its $4.5 billion acquisition of Medicaid specialist Amerigroup Inc AGP.N.

 WellPoint’s second-quarter net income fell to $643.6 million, or $1.94 per share, from $701.6 million or $1.89 per share a year earlier, when the company had more outstanding stock.